 The authority has produced an Annual Plan and Annual Report since 2010.
-The 2020/2021 plan was considered and endorsed by the committee on 16 April 2020 and submitted to the Secretary of State.
-The Annual Report covering the 2019/2020 period was submitted to the Secretary of State during October 2020.
+The 2021/2022 plan was considered and endorsed by the committee on 5 March 2021 and submitted to the Secretary of State.
+The Annual Report covering the 2020/2021 period was submitted to the Secretary of State during August 2021.

 Staff performance management systems will be in place that link to the IFCA success criteria.
 There will be an induction procedure for new joiners.
 Staff training and development needs will be identified.
 Performance will be managed and where necessary, improvement procedures will be followed.

 IFCA staff will have annual performance management plans in place.
 Annual appraisals for all staff will have been completed by 31 May each year.
-Work commenced during 2020/2021 on reviewing and updating the authority's staffing appraisal process to incorporate performance related pay progression.
-A revised system is expected to be in place by December 2021.